ynte/bulmalite/README.md

 # Bulmalite
-A wip unofficial Vue implementation of the Bulma CSS framework.
+A wip unofficial Vue 3 implementation of the Bulma CSS framework.

 The principles behind this project:
-* Modular component registration
+* Modularity
-* Leverage typescript functionality
+* Leveraging of typescript functionality
-* Usage of Scoped slots instead of child components
+* Usage of slots in stead of child components
 * Bulma style modifier props
-* Modifiers exist to add functionality, not for removing them
+* Props add functionality
-* Prefer native bulma css classes when possible
+* Passing of native bulma classes is preferred above custom props

+Bulmalite >= 0.6 is only compatible with Vue 3.x

 ## Comparisons
 These comparisons demonstrate some of the effects the principles outlined above.